Lie's Third Theorem for Lie $\infty$-Algebras: Integrating Lie -algebras

 is an \'etale $(n+1)$-hypercover of simplicial sheaves.
 By \cite[Lemma 3.12]{BG}, this implies that $\lambda^{n+1}_i(p)$ is a surjective local diffeomorphism.
 We conclude that $\tau_{<n+1}\cG$ is a Lie $n^\ast$-group as claimed. \end{proof}

-\begin{example} The integration of the so-called string Lie 2-algebra was the motivating example for Henriques' work \cite{Hen}, and the construction of finite dimensional models was a motivating example for \cite{Z,SP,W}.
-We give a new, streamlined construction of such a model here.
+\begin{example} As recall in the introduction, the integration of the so-called string Lie 2-algebra was the motivating example for Henriques' work \cite{Hen}, and the construction of finite dimensional models was a motivating example for \cite{Z,SP,W}.
+We give a new, streamlined construction of such a model here, thereby proving Corollary \ref{cor:FinString}.
+For the sake of exposition, we consider the level $k=1$ situation.
+A more detailed analysis of this construction will appear in forthcoming work.

 Let $\g$ be a simple Lie algebra of compact type, with integrating Lie group $G$.
 Let $\langle -,-\rangle$ denote the Killing form on $\g$, and let $\str(\g)$ denote the minimal Lie 2-algebra given by